Plug plant care:

 Subject to the type of plant, place the potted plants into a frost-free cold frame, greenhouse or conservatory, or on a cool well lit windowsill.

-If growing on a windowsill, turn your pot plants by 90° at least two or three times a week, this will stop them becoming lopsided.
+If growing on a windowsill, turn your pot plants by 90° at least two or three times a week to ensure that the plant/s get the best light available, this should stop them from becoming lopsided.

 Turn cell tray 180° if space is limited.

-That is, place the label/marker @ say, 3 o'clock, then to 6 o'clock, 9 o'clock, and 12 o'clock over the following three days, then repeat the process!
+That is, place the label/marker @ say 12 o'clock, then turn the pot/s to 3 o'clock, 6 o'clock, and 9 o'clock over the following three days, then repeat the process!

 This will ensure your plants are all being treated / moved an equal amount each day.